|Dennis Hammes (1945-2008)|

 If your exposure to e-poetry is limited to a few webzines and the blogosphere you probably think of "online poetry" as...well, poetry that is online: ditties on Facebook, collections on vanity pages or the blogosphere, or quality works on e-zines (e.g. TheHyperTexts, The Pedestal, etc.) and e-versions of magazines (e.g. Rattle, Poetry, etc.).

 Those who have been part of the online poetry community for more than a few years use the expression to describe someone whose aesthetics were, in whole or in part, developed and/or shared in online workshops.

 If this group were to have a motto it might be: "Be teachable.
 We can work with the clueless but not the clueproof."
 More succinct is Scavella's Mantra: "You aren't as good as you think you are."

 The core difference between the print and pixel mindset is the immutable versus the improvable.
 This is reflected in the media themselves.
-When a number of critics and advisors pointed out errors in Annie Finch's latest text, "A Poet's Craft", she had to do a recall and reprint--an awkward process in a hardcover listed at $95.00!
+When a number of critics and advisors pointed out errors in a popular textbook the author did a recall and reprint--an awkward process in a hardcover listed at $95.00!
 When we bloggers or e-zine editors make mistakes we thank the reader, make the correction without much cost or bother, and move on.
 By definition, onliners invite critique; criticism of printed work is rare and not always welcome.

 Other poets of their calibre, some of whom may be familiar to you, do present their works-in-progress for constructive critique.
 Theirs is an equally simple motivation: they believe in improvement of poems and poets.